rabbitmq/rabbitmq-website/site/tutorial-two-java.md

     Worker
      [*] Waiting for messages.
 To exit press CTRL+C

-On the third one we'll be publishing new tasks.
+In the third one we'll publish new tasks.
 Once you've started the consumers you can publish a few messages:

     :::bash